Frequently asked questions and answers that will assist you if you are representing yourself in Court.

 What do I need to do after the hearing?

 It depends on the type of hearing and the orders (instructions) made by the Court.
-If you are unsure, contact the Self-Represented Litigant Coordinator for guidance.
+If you are unsure, contact the Self-Represented Litigants Coordinator for guidance.
 If a timetable has been set, you may have a deadline for when you need to do things such as file documents.
 A timetable set by the Court is a Court order – you must comply with it.

 When do I get my decision?